Prisma Access

 |

-- Application Discovery—Your enterprise network can have many applications hosted in its cloud or data center environment.
-In many cases, the network security teams are unaware of all the applications that are hosted in the network.
-As a result, when you deploy a ZTNA Connector and start to add application targets in connector groups, it can be difficult to determine which applications you need to add.Private application target discovery simplifies application hosting and discovery of applications that are hosted in AWS.The private application target discovery service:
+- Application Discovery Simplifies ZTNA Connector Onboarding—Your enterprise network can host many applications in its cloud or data center environment that the network security teams are unaware of.
+As a result, when you deploy a ZTNA Connector and start to add application targets, determining which applications to include can be difficult.Private application target discovery solves this visibility challenge and simplifies application hosting by:

-- Finds the Prisma Access tenant you have deployed and allows you to onboard that tenant to start the app discovery process, or lets you remove an existing tenant to remove apps that are discovered.
+- Finding the Prisma® Access tenant you have deployed and allowing you to onboard that tenant to start the app discovery process, or letting you remove an existing tenant.

-- Retrieves application relevant information from one or more cloud providers accounts using Assumed Role and Work Load Identity (WLI).
+- Retrieving application-relevant information from one or more cloud provider accounts using Assumed Role and Work Load Identity (WLI).

-- Allows you to view the application discovery results.
+- Allowing you to view the application discovery results.

-- Provides a way for other modules to query for the discovered applications.
+- Providing a way for other modules to query for the discovered applications.

-Security policy rules you have created on it based on User-ID or Device-ID
+zone-based Security policy rules based on User-ID or Device-ID

-mapping.User-ID Across NAT lets your network distribute the User- or Device-ID mapping from mobile users to the NGFW, thus allowing the NGFW to enforce Security policy rules based on the User-ID mapping it has learned from the service connection or ZTNA Connector.
+mapping.User-ID Across NAT lets your network distribute the User- or Device-ID mapping from mobile users to the NGFW, thus allowing the NGFW to enforce Security policy rules based on the mapping it has learned.
 This configuration ensures a consistent security posture across your mobile user deployment.